NEEDLE HILL & GRASSY HILL

 sea-level.
 Grassy Hill is a watershed that divides the Shing Mun and Sha Tin Valleys.
 Its steep slopes are the upland sources of the Shing Mun

 catchment and streams that run through the Tai Po Kau plantation.
 The vistas from the top are tremendous – weather permitting: Beyond Sha

 Sha Tin, the Ma On Shan range squats firmly on the lowlands.
 In the background, the grand Sai Kung Peninsula beckons.

 While ascending Grassy Hill was a “stepless” affair, descending the hill will be a good work-out for your knees….
 However, just before

-reaching Lead Mine Pass, we join another closed road for a more enjoyable walk-out along a partially shaded winding forest track.
+reaching Lead Mine Pass, we join a partially shaded forest track for a more enjoyable walk-out.

-Officially, this hike ends at the Tai Po Market train station, but you are welcome to join your hike leader for a great Thai lunch at the municipal
+Officially, this hike ends at the Tai Po Market railway station, but you are welcome to join your hike leader for a great Thai lunch at the

 municipal food court nearby before heading back to the city….